 Note: The instrumented executable should be used for debugging only, not in production runs.
 After your code is up and running, for actual production runs you need to recompile your application with the desired level of optimization.

 To use Totalview, you need to log in with an X window forwarding enabled.
 If you access Odyssey from a Unix-like system, you have to use the -X or -Y option to ssh.
 The -Y option often works better for Mac OS X. For instructions on how to enable X11 forwarding when accessing Odyssey from Windows click here.

-After loading the Totalview module and compiling with the -g option, request an interactive session:
+After loading the Totalview module and compiling with the -g option, request an interactive session on the 'test' partition:

 This will start an interactive (bash) shell and load the module-files included in your startup .bashrc file.
 Then launch the debugger with one of the following commands: